Expose services of type LoadBalancer¶

 Deploy the service using the following command:

-When you create the service, the IPAM controller assigns an IP address to the
+kubectl create -f apache-service.yamlWhen you create the service, the IPAM controller assigns an IP address to the

-field of the service definition.
+apacheservice from the IP address range you had defined in the IPAM controller deployment.
+The IP address allocated by the IPAM controller is provided in thestatus.loadBalancer.ingress:field of the service definition.
 The Citrix ingress controller configures the IP address allocated to the service as a virtual IP (VIP) in the Citrix ADC. -

 View the service using the following command:

-kubectl get service apache --output yaml
+kubectl get service apache --output yamlOutput:

 Step 6: Access the service¶

-service using the IP address assigned by the IPAM controller to the service.
-You can find the IP address in the status.loadBalancer.ingress:
+You can access the apache service using the IP address assigned by the IPAM controller to the service.
+You can find the IP address in the status.loadBalancer.ingress: field of the service definition.
+Use the curl command to access the service:

 curl <IP_address>